dbuentello/COD-warzone-match-history-analysis/README.md

 ### To do
 - [ ] Build a player cache to reduce API calls.
+- [ ] More an better error handling.

 ### Step by step of how it works